How to Safely and Easily Paint a Baby's Crib!

 Tip: No matter what you apply the wax to, it will always go last.
 Wax can not go under water based paints or top coats.

-Side note: Country Chic Paint’s natural waxes are zero VOC and made from 100% beeswax, natural tree nut oils, and carnauba wax.
+Side note: Country Chic Paint’s natural waxes are eco-friendly and made from 100% beeswax, natural tree nut oils, and carnauba wax.
 Because they don’t contain any harsh chemicals or solvents to keep them soft they are a popular and safe choice for pregnant people to use and on children’s furniture and toys.